 Your parents have passed away suddenly, and the family home is empty while lawyers scramble with paperwork.
 Meanwhile, your siblings need somewhere to live, and you’re all wondering if someone can move into the house while it’s in probate.
 The answer is not as easy as yes or no, but I will walk you through all you need to know.

-After purchasing hundreds of homes, I’ve seen this situation play out numerous times.
+After buying hundreds of homes, I’ve seen this situation play out many times.
 Families inherit property, probate takes months, and someone must decide who will live where.
 Here’s what I’ve learned about the regulations, hazards, and realistic solutions.

 Understanding Probate Court Jurisdiction Over Real Estate Assets